visioncrunch/DSA/complete_notes.md

 when Student s1; is created it calls the default constructor that will initialize garbage or null value to the objects properties

-this default constructor is set to public and when we set it to private then it will not let us make a Student variable as the constructor that helps initializes it properties is private
+this default constructor is set to public when we set it to private then it will not let us make a Student variable as the constructor that helps initializes it properties is made private

-the default constructor vanishes when another constructor is made
+the default constructor vanishes when another constructor is declared

 Student(int _ogarg, bool _ewofe2, char _o1, int _re3){